madeofpendletonwool/PinePods/README.md

  - [x] Finish Themes
  - [x] Remove Podcasts from search or just don't allow adding a second time (It throws a snackbar if you try and add one a second time)
  - [x] Removing a podcast currently doesn't display snackbar
+ - [x] Implement sign in retention.
+Cookies sort of (App retention now workss.
+It creates session keys and stores them locally.
+Browser retention is next.)
  - [x] Create Web App
      - [x] More responsive layout
      - [x] Security and Logins
      - [x] Database interaction for users and podcast data

  ### Needed pre-beta release
- - [ ] Implement sign in retention.
-Cookies sort of
+ - [ ] Implement Browser edition sign in retention
  - [ ] Audio volume interaction (implemented but layout is still wrong)
  - [ ] Layout soundbar better (it adjusts for screensize but can overlap at times with the episode title)
  - [ ] Fully update Readme with updated info and docs including deployment guide